barreraalexander/piiranha/README.md

 Product Data will accept a list of products are that to be sent in json format.

+# HOW TO GET IT STARTED

+# HOW IT WORKS

 # THE THREE ENDPOINTS

 *PRODUCTS*